 Yes, precious metals are still up for the year.
 But since mid-March, gold, silver, platinum, and palladium all gave back a large portion of their 2014 gains.
-The metals can be expected to continue moving in fits and starts in the months ahead as they do battle with overhead resistance levels.
+The metals can be expected to continue moving in fits and starts in the months ahead as they battle with overhead resistance levels.

 Catalyst # 1: Technical Breakouts on the Charts

-The number one indicator for traders considering taking a position in a given market is price itself.
+The number one indicator for traders considering taking a position in a given market is the price itself.
 There are any number of fundamental reasons why an asset could or should go higher, but a bull market must prove itself by breaking out above resistance levels and holding support levels.
-Up trending prices instill more confidence and beget more buying, which feeds the momentum that drives major bull runs.
+Up-trending prices instill more confidence and beget more buying, which feeds the momentum that drives major bull runs.

 Gold and silver have yet to attract the momentum players in a big way, but prices appear at least to have put in a bottom after suffering sharp declines last year.
 Meanwhile, the lesser-known precious metal palladium broke out in early March to touch its highest level in nearly 3 years.
 Palladium's chart looks the strongest of all the metals, and it has the clearest path forward to new record highs.

 Perhaps palladium will serve as a leading indicator for gold and silver, which each have a lot of ground to make up.
-Silver especially has a lot of room to run, with prices still more than 50% discounted from the highs seen in 2011.
+Silver especially has a lot of room to run, with prices still more than 50% discount from the highs seen in 2011.